Bird Flu Cases Confirmed in 13 Madhya Pradesh Districts, More than a 1,000 Crows and Wild Birds Found Dead

 Till Saturday evening, deaths of about 1,100 crows and wild birds were reported from 27 districts of the state, she said.
 The official further said that 32 samples from various districts were sent to the National Institute of High-Security Animal Diseases (NIHSAD) in Bhopal for analysis.

-The bird flu virus was not detected in the samples sent to NIHSAD from Sehore, Balaghat, Damoh, Ujjain, Betul and Bhind districts, she said.
+The bird flu virus was not detected in the samples sent to NIHSAD from Sehore, Balaghat, Damoh, Ujjain, Betul and Bhind districts, she said.—PTI